cmanon/wp-strava/readme.txt

 rawurlencode() redirect_uri so authentication works more consistently.
 Added FAQ about caching.
 Changed to new-style phpcs ignores and ignored some additional lines.
-Added debug option to Authentication Failed path for https://wordpress.org/support/topic/problem-authenticating-with-strava/ Increased API Post timeout to 30 seconds.
+Simplified auth token logic to troubleshoot https://wordpress.org/support/topic/problem-authenticating-with-strava/ Increased API request timeout to 30 seconds.

 = 1.5.0 =